Juggalo gangs: Reaction of artists and FBI lawsuit

 The FBI's classification of Juggalos as a gang has caused confusion, resulting in many peaceful, non-criminal Juggalos being mistaken for their criminal counter-parts by police and by ordinary citizens.
 This type of confusion along with the fact that Hot Topic will no longer stock Psychopathic Records merchandise in states that legally consider Juggalos to be a gang, has prompted Insane Clown Posse to file a lawsuit against the FBI.
 In December 2012, ICP and Psychopathic Records quietly agreed to withdraw as plaintiffs in the case, and the FBI later released a report justifying their decision to classify Juggalos as a gang.
 However, ICP later announced that they would follow through with the lawsuit anyway.
 On August 23, 2013, the FBI asked a judge to dismiss the lawsuit against them.

 In an interview given in 2013, Shaggy 2 Dope of Insane Clown Posse addressed the Juggalo gang classification and the impending FBI lawsuit.
 He stated that at first he believed that the classification of Juggalos was "pretty dope" because it would afford the band a tougher image, but later changed his mind after realizing the negative repercussions of being labeled a gang, such as gang enhancements for Juggalos who commit crimes.
 He also expressed concern about innocent Juggalos being targeted in "Shithole, Nebraska" by MS-13 members.
 He argued that while some Juggalos are criminals and gang members, he does not believe that Juggalos as a whole constitute a gang.

 In January 2014 Insane Clown Posse along with the American Civil Liberties Union of Michigan filed suit again against the FBI.
 The suit aimed to have Juggalos no longer considered to be a gang and to have any "criminal intelligence information" about Juggalos destroyed.
 The suit was dismissed in July 2014, ruling that that band and its fans lack standing to bring the suit.
 The ACLU has stated that it intends to appeal the dismissal.

 In September 2015, the U.S. Court of Appeals for the Sixth Circuit in Cincinnati overruled the circuit court and remanded the case for action consistent with the ruling.

-On September 16, 2017, a rally was held in front of the Washington Monument reflective pool in Washington, D.C. marching for the declassification of Juggalos as gang members.
+On September 16, 2017, the Juggalo March was held in front of the Washington Monument reflective pool in Washington, D.C. calling for the declassification of Juggalos as gang members.

 In December 2017 the Sixth Circuit ruled that ICP failed to demonstrate harm caused by the FBI's 2011 report.